Reopening Unemployment Claims

 - Personal identification number (PIN)

-- Motor vehicle card no. / driver’s licence
+- Motor vehicle card no. / driver’s license

 - Complete mailing address with zip code